 It's with the mobile apps that Degoo really starts to shine: here you can upload files automatically (from your camera roll, for example), as well as documents and audio files if needed.
 Photos can be automatically uploaded for free, but you'll need to pay a subscription fee to auto-upload other files (such as videos).

-There's even a photo storage maximizer tool here, so lower-res versions of your pictures are stored on your phone to save space, while the full-res versions are kept safely in the cloud (again, this is only for paying members).
+There's even a photo storage maximizer tool here, so lower-res versions of your pictures are stored on your phone or tablet to save space, while the full-res versions are kept safely in the cloud (again, this is only for paying members).
 On the web, you get some basic photo editing tools to play around with, but they feel like more of an afterthought in Degoo – maybe don't cancel that Photoshop subscription just yet.

 Music and videos can be streamed from the internet rather than being downloaded, if needed, so you can create a sort of personal Netflix or Spotify for yourself if there's enough space in your Degoo account.
 In terms of playback and sharing options though, the service is a little on the limited side.